epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/_index.md

 ## Pre-processing the data

-#### **For more details on the quality control checks, see here: https://www.epicenteredresearch.com/pace/troubleshooting/**
+#### For more details on the quality control checks, see here: [link](https://www.epicenteredresearch.com/pace/qcsteps/)

 This part of the analysis can similarly be used for multiple downstream site-specific analyses because the data pre-processing does not depend on the exposure/outcome of interest.
 As noted in the function documentation, there are a few options for estimating cell composition, including reference-based methods for blood, cord blood, and placenta.
 The default is a reference-free based option (see function documentation for full details).
 To adjust for batch effects using ComBat, the pData for the specified RGset argument must include the column 'Batch'.
-See ?preprocessingofData for more details.
-For this analysis, please use the reference-based method for the placenta (https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-07186-6), which estimates cell composition using the constrained Houseman method.
+See `?preprocessingofData` for more details.
+For this analysis, please use the reference-based method for the placenta ([ref](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-07186-6)), which estimates cell composition using the constrained Houseman method.

 ```r
 processedOut<-preprocessingofData(RGset=exampledat,